Deltares-research/urbanwb/docs/urbanwb_overview.rst

       different percolation depths of these areas.
 The sum is divided by the size of the groundwater area.
     * Determine storage coefficient :math:`\mu` by linear interpolation, based on the storage coefficients of the two groundwater levels above and below the actual groundwater level at the previous time step in the database table.
-    * Determine new groundwater level based on seepage, drainage and percolation flux.
-See the illustration plot and calculation formulas above.
+    * Determine new groundwater level at current time step based on seepage, drainage and percolation flux.
+See the illustration plot and derivation of calculation formulas above.
-      In my opinion, it means based on a. how seepage to deep GW is defined?
-As a constant flux or as a dynamic flux and b. the head difference (driving force) between the groundwater level and open water level.
+    * Determine downward seepage flux to deep groundwater (can also be upward negative) during current time step according to predefinition of this seepage.
+You can either define it as a constant flux (0=flux) or a fixed deep groundwater hydraulic head with a vertical drainage resistance vc between the shallow groundwater and deep groundwater (1=level).
-    * Determine downward seepage flux to deep groundwater (can also be upward negative) during current time step according to predefinition.
-You can either define a constant flux (0=flux) or a fixed deep groundwater hydraulic head plus a vertical drainage resistance vc (1=level).
+    * Determine drainage to open water from groundwater during current time step based on the water balance: drainage water = inflowing water - outflowing water - stored groundwater.
+Note here the drainage flux is not related to drainage resistance w which is only related in groundwater level h(t) calculation.
+The groundwater seepage to open water is only dependent on the water balance.
-    * Determine drainage to open water during current time step based on the mass balance: drainage water = inflowing water - outflowing water - stored groundwater.
-Note here the drainage flux is not related to drainage resistance w which is related in groundwater level calculation.
-It is only dependent on the water balance.
+    * Determine (final) groundwater level below surface level and above surface level at the end of the current time step.
-    * Determine (final) groundwater level below surface level and above surface level at the end of the current time step, dependent on groundwater level at the end of previous time step, percolation, seepage, drainage flux and storage coefficient :math:`\mu`.
+      They are dependent on groundwater level at the end of previous time step, percolation, seepage, drainage flux and storage coefficient :math:`\mu`.

 Code and input parameter